American Jewish Committee: 1960s and 1970s

-The 1980s and 1990s
+1980s and 1990s

 Founded in 1982, Project Interchange runs seminars in Israel for influential Americans.

-In December 1987, AJC's Washington representative, David Harris, organized the Freedom Sunday Rally on behalf of Soviet Jewry.
+In December 1987, the AJC's Washington representative, David Harris, organized the Freedom Sunday Rally on behalf of Soviet Jewry.
 Approximately 250,000 people attended the D.C. rally, which demanded that the Soviet government allow Jewish emigration from the USSR.
 In 1990, David Harris become executive director.
-Under his leadership, AJC became increasingly involved in international affairs.
-Regular meetings with foreign diplomats both in the United States and in their home countries were supplemented each September by what came to be called a “diplomatic marathon,” a series of meetings with high-level representatives of foreign countries who were in New York for the UN General Assembly session.
+Under his leadership, the AJC became increasingly involved in international affairs.
+Regular meetings with foreign diplomats both in the United States and in their home countries were supplemented each September by what came to be called a "diplomatic marathon," a series of meetings with high-level representatives of foreign countries who were in New York for the UN General Assembly session.
 The AJC annual meeting was also moved from New York to Washington, D.C., so that more government officials and foreign diplomats might participate.

+In 1990, the AJC conducted a major restructuring, laying off 40 of its 275 staff and cutting $1 million from its $16 million annual budget, in order to focus its work on intergroup relations.
+The organization ended its activities in Western Europe and South America and merged into international relations offices in New York and Washington.
+According to Rabbi Arthur Hertzberg, the AJC had been challenged by more aggressive groups.
+The ADL and Simon Wiesenthal Center had taken a more strident position on the antisemitism issue, while the American Jewish Congress had attracted liberals with its willingness to criticize the policies of Israeli prime minister Yitzhak Shamir.

-In 1998 AJC established a full-time presence in Germany—the first American Jewish organization to do so—opening an office in Berlin.
+In 1998, the AJC established a full-time presence in Germany—the first American Jewish organization to do so—opening an office in Berlin.

-In 1999 AJC ran an ad campaign in support of the NATO's intervention in Kosovo.
+In 1999, the AJC ran an ad campaign in support of the NATO's intervention in Kosovo.